-“Law” is so formal, rigid, obligatory, and binding, while “love” is so spontaneous, warm, personal, and liberating.
+To many, “Law” seems so formal, rigid, obligatory, and binding, while “love” is so spontaneous, warm, personal, and liberating.

-That view of love reminds me of the 1960s flower children, who cast off all restraints and indulged themselves in whatever pleasures they thought might make them feel good, all in the name of peace and love.
+The sentimental view of love that many hold reminds me of the 1960s flower children, who cast off all restraints and indulged themselves in whatever pleasures they thought might make them feel good, all in the name of peace and love.
 Today’s culture of sexploitation is the result of that view of love.

 Real love is not anything like that.

-The work of the Spirit, Who engenders love within us, issues in the fruit of obedience to God’s Law, for God’s Law is the supreme code of love for God and men (Matt.
-22.34-40).
-The Law is not intended to bind us for slavish obedience, but to liberate us from self-love into true love for God and our neighbors.
+The work of the Spirit, Who engenders love within us, issues in the fruit of obedience to God’s Law, for God’s Law is the supreme code to guide us in loving God, one another, and our neighbors.
+The Law is not intended to bind us for slavish obedience, but to liberate us from self-love into true love for God and others.

 There is so much mush and nonsense in the Church today about Law and love, and in many instances, the people espousing the latter and denouncing the former have no idea what they’re talking about.

 Jesus said the proof of our discipleship is love, in obedience to His commands.
 John said He meant by that the commandments of God (1 Jn.
 2.1-6; 5.2, 3).
 We love like Jesus did when we live the commandments like He did.